Yoga Therapy Training: Principles

 In short, by the end of the week, you will have been given the basic skills for creating your own yoga therapy practice.
 We hope you will take advantage of this rich opportunity!

 This program is the foundation for all of our other yoga therapy programs.
-It is a prerequisite for the Musculoskeletal Yoga Therapy course.
+It is a prerequisite for the Musculoskeletal Yoga Therapy course and most of the other Core Ananda Yoga Therapy Training.

 The Ananda Yoga Therapist Certification program is so much more than I imagined.
 I have been teaching for 14 years and have wanted to expand and deepen my knowledge as well as work more therapeutically with my students.